These are my mini s’more cookie muffins recipe! I love me s’mores. I want s’more s’mores.

 I would go ballistic if I didn’t get them tout de suite!

-On to the Mini S’mores Cookie Muffins
+How to make the Mini S’mores Cookie Muffins

 Preheat the oven to 350 degrees Fahrenheit.